 The Finished Product

 This is only a brief introduction to a powerful video editing tool.
 While it is still under heavy development and far from perfect, it looks like a very promising video editing application.
-The Kdenlive site has documentation, video tutorials and an active forum if you want to learn more.
 I have found that nothing beats hands-on experience.
 Make a few test videos and learn all of the features, and after you have mastered them, you can begin creating your future award-winning productions.